-5.3 Section 22 - deletion of irrelevant and exempt material
+4.3 Section 22 - deletion of irrelevant and/or exempt material

-Section 22 of the FOI Act applies to documents containing exempt material and allows an agency to delete such material from a document.
+Section 22 of the FOI Act applies to documents containing irrelevant and/or exempt material and allows an agency to delete such material from a document.

 I decided that the documents captured by your request contain material which can reasonably be regarded as irrelevant to your request.
-As such, an edited copy of those documents has been prepared for release to you in accordance with section 22(1)(a)(ii) of the FOI Act.
+As such, an edited copy of those documents has been prepared in accordance with section 22(1)(a)(ii) of the FOI Act.
 This information is marked 's22' in the documents released to you.